publishpress/PublishPress-Blocks/src/readme.txt

 == Changelog ==

 = 2.5.0 =
- * Rename plugin to "PublishPress Blocks"
+ * Add: "PublishPress Blocks" as new plugin's name
+ * Add: New admin design
  * Add: Support for javascript translations
  * Add: More translation strings for Italian
  * Add: More translation strings for Spanish (Spain)
- * Add: New admin design
  * Fix: strings that are saved as static content

 = 2.4.7 =